Adam: A Method for Stochastic Optimization

 Two running averages give every weight its own learning rate.

 Adam is the optimizer that trains almost everything.
 It is six lines of arithmetic, and every line is there to fix a specific way that plain gradient descent fails.
-Build those fixes one at a time and the whole method, including the part the authors got wrong, falls out.
+Build those fixes one at a time and you have the method, including the part the authors got wrong.

 Almost every neural network you have heard of was trained by Adam or a close relative.
-It is the first optimizer most people reach for in PyTorch or JAX, the thing you use before you have a reason to use anything else.
+It is the first optimizer most people reach for in PyTorch or JAX, the default before you have a reason to use anything else.
 The paper that introduced it is nine pages long and the core algorithm is a single short box.
-That combination, total ubiquity and apparent simplicity, is a good reason to actually understand it, because the simplicity is hiding a few careful decisions, and one careful decision that was quietly wrong.
+That combination, total ubiquity and apparent simplicity, is a good reason to actually understand it, because under the simplicity sit a few careful decisions, and one careful decision that was wrong.

-The plan here is to earn the algorithm rather than memorize it.
-We start from plain stochastic gradient descent and watch it fail in two ordinary, fixable ways.
+The plan here is to build the algorithm rather than memorize it.
+We start from plain stochastic gradient descent (SGD) and watch it fail in two ordinary, fixable ways.
 Each fix is one of Adam's running averages.
 A third piece patches a cold-start problem the averages create.
-Then we read what the assembled update actually means, which turns out to explain why Adam barely needs tuning.
-Last, the convergence proof in the paper does not hold: there is a three-line example where Adam walks to the wrong answer, and the fix has a name.
-None of the pieces is hard.
-Stacked up, they are the whole method.
+The assembled update then has a clear meaning, which explains why Adam barely needs tuning.
+Last, the convergence proof in the paper does not hold: there is a three-line example where Adam converges to the wrong answer, and the fix has a name.

 A noisy slope, and only the slope